 A type specifier is an expression that denotes a type.
 A type represents a set of possible values.
 Type specifiers can be classified into primitive types and compound types.

-function interfaces through declaration (see The declare
+function interfaces through declarations (see The declare Form),

 Primitive types specifiers are the basic types (i.e. not composed by other type specifiers).

-Built-in primitive types (like integer
+Built-in primitive types (like integer, float,

-etc.) are listed in Type Hierarchy of Emacs Lisp Objects.
+string etc.) are listed in Type Hierarchy of Emacs Lisp Objects.

 Compound types serve the purpose of defining more complex or precise type specifications by combining or modifying simpler types.